 About the course

 This is an ideal course for learners wanting to develop their engineering skills and explore their opportunities within this innovation-led industry.
-It is equivalent to one and a half A levels and is an excellent choice for those wanting a career in Engineering and who prefer a vocational alternative to A levels.
-The course covers all the core aspects of engineering which provides a broad background, that will lead into year two of the Extended Diploma in Engineering.
+It is equivalent to three A levels over two years and is an excellent choice for those wanting a career in Engineering and who prefer a vocational alternative to A levels.
+The course covers all the core aspects of engineering which provides a comprehensive background, that will lead into year two of the Extended Diploma in Engineering.

 Entry is by interview.
-Either a minimum of five GCSE's Grade C or above, including English at Grade C (4) or above and maths at Grade B (5) or above, or an EdExcel Level Two Diploma with appropriate grades in relevant units; GNVQ Intermediate Award containing relevant units.
-Alternatively, applications from mature students with relevant industrial experience are welcome.
+Either a minimum of four GCSE's Grade 4 (C) or above, including English and Math at Grade 4 (C) or above, or an EdExcel Level Two Diploma with appropriate grades in relevant units; GNVQ Intermediate Award containing relevant units.

 The College offers a wide menu of Level Three Diplomas.
 We will work with all learners in their first six weeks at College to place them on the appropriate Diploma programme best suited to meet the individual's needs and best ensures their success.
 Within this course, students will have the opportunity to take either EdExcel Level Three Extended Diploma in Electro-Mechanical Engineering, EdExcel Level Three Diploma in Electro-Mechanical Engineering, or EdExcel Level Three Subsidiary Diploma in Electro-Mechanical Engineering.